-"In no world does Canter’s pastrami compare to that of Langer’s, Brent’s, or Wexler’s, but that hardly matters when you walk into this Fairfax landmark at 3:30am.
-Because the entire city is here.
+"In no world does Canter's deli food compare to that of Langer’s, Brent’s, or Factor's, but doesn't matter when you stumble into this Fairfax landmark at 3:30am.
 You’ll see drunk club kids standing in line next to your 70-year-old landlord, and the band you just saw play at The Roxy passed out in a booth by the bathroom.
 It’s a complete mess, and also an LA rite of passage.
-And if you feel like you have one more round in you, head back to the Kibitz Room, the bar that’s every bit as weird as you’d think." - brant cox
+And if you feel like you have one more round in you, head to Kibitz Room, the attached bar in the back that’s every bit as weird as you’d think." - brant cox, garrett snyder

 "An LA institution, Canter's isn't the best Jewish deli in town, but it's certainly the most convenient.
 The late-night crowd is a fascinating cross-section of blacked-out celebrities and all your exes you never called back.
 As for the food, skip the burgers and stick to the deli fare, whether it's a pastrami sandwich, cheese blintzes, or latkes.
 Canter's Reuben is a comforting greasy corned beef sandwich, but if you're really looking to comatose yourself, order the Monte Cristo sandwich with turkey, ham, and cheese on French toast.
 Open 24 hours." - brant cox, arden shore, nikko duren, sylvio martins, garrett snyder